 Typical Nouveau Wine Profile

 Let's discuss for a moment the typical style of nouveau wines.
 As we've learned, they're made quickly so it's unlikely they'd have a lot of aging potential or tertiary notes.
-These wines almost always go through carbonic or semi-carbonic maceration, which means they are put into a vat with their full clusters in tact and it allows the grapes the essentially press themselves with the pressure of CO2 added to the vat.
+These wines almost always go through carbonic or semi-carbonic maceration, which means they are put into a vat with their full clusters in tact and it allows the grapes the essentially press themselves with the pressure of carbon dioxide added to the vat.
 From there the grapes open and begin to ferment as you'd expect in the typical winemaking process.

 Carbonic maceration leaves some distinctive notes on a wine, including bananas and bubble gum.
 You'll also likely see fruity characteristics and maybe even a little bit of residual sugar in these wines, as they ferment quickly and may still have of the sugar left over at the end of the process.